Digital branding: Digital impact on branding

 Before the internet, information about companies and consumers was somewhat limited due to access to information, geographical separation, and lack of interaction.
 The existence of the internet and websites has therefore transformed branding: the internet has transformed interaction between brands and customers; and websites facilitate online marketing and sales, as well as collecting comprehensive data on customers.

-Companies now have a powerful online means to showcase their brand identity and value in an innovative, efficient format.
-The digitization has provided the brands with new methods of customer engagement and consistent branding promotion.
-It has heightened the connectivity between brands and consumers.

 Another impact on branding practices is the emergence of value co-creation as an alternative way to long-term customer relationships, customer loyalty, and eventual profitability.
 Joint effort is formed between the companies and customers during the various stages of the product.
 It strengthens the bond and builds loyalty and customer engagement.
-Coca-Cola is one example of successful value co-creation.

-In addition to engaging with the customers, there is increasing and active collaboration between the companies and their business intermediaries.
-This leads to collaborative and healthy promotion, innovative re-designing and a sense of co-existence among competitors in the market.
-One example of this is how Coca-Cola collaborated with Heinz to develop more sustainable containers.Every user of the internet will eventually need a product or service.
-Digital branding services positions a brand in such a way that connects to those users, the right audience.
-Effective digital branding involves a number of methods such as search engine optimization (SEO), online advertising, content marketing, social media, and influencer marketing.

 Digital branding channels

 According to Mabbly CEO, Hank Ostholthoff, digital branding is facilitated by multiple channels.
 As an advertiser, one's core objective is to find channels that result in maximum two-way communication and a better overall return-of-investment for the brand.

 There are multiple online marketing channels available, namely: